 ACMH conducts a variety of activities to help develop family leaders across the Michigan, including:

-- Hosting local and statewide Parent Leadership Camps & Series
+- Hosting local and statewide Parent and Youth Leadership Camps

-- Identifying new parent & youth leaders to connect to leadership and advocacy roles in children’s mental health
+- Identifying new parent and youth leaders to connect to leadership and advocacy roles in mental health

-- Offering training and education sessions on topics of interest for families in targeted areas of the state to increase connections and networking opportunities for families and improve family and youth capacity for self and systems advocacy
+- Offering training and education sessions on topics of interest for families across the state to increase connections and improve family and youth involvement in self and systems advocacy

-- Conducting training and technical assistance to local communities interested in developing, implementing and supporting Parent Support Groups or other parent leadership opportunities in their community
+- Provide training and technical assistance to local communities interested in developing, implementing and supporting Parent Support Groups or other parent or youth leadership opportunities in their community

 ACMH believes that building a strong network of family leaders across Michigan is the most effective strategy to spread awareness about the real issues of children and youth with mental health challenges and their families!

-Click on the links to the right to learn more & get empowered with ACMH Family Leadership opportunities!
+Click on the links to the right to learn more about using your voice and leadership opportunities!